Richard Brodie (programmer): After leaving Microsoft

 Between his stints at Microsoft, Brodie embarked on a self-improvement quest, taking numerous courses and participating in retreats, seeking an answer to "why money and success didn’t make me happy."
 He wrote about his experience in his first book, Getting Past OK: The Self-Help Book for People Who Don’t Need Help, first published in 1993.
 It became a regional bestseller and was republished by Warner Books.
 He followed it with Virus of the Mind (1995), which explored the new field of memetics from a practical point of view.
 Hay House bought the rights to both books and currently publishes them in many languages worldwide.

 Brodie spoke about his books on The Oprah Winfrey Show and Phil Donahue.

 Poker player

 Apart from his careers as a programmer and author, Brodie has found creative ways to integrate his love of sports and games into his professional life.
 In 2003 he joined the professional poker circuit.
 He has finished in the money in five World Series of Poker events and six World Poker Tours.
 Until Black Friday, he played as a Full Tilt Poker pro under the screen name Quiet Lion.
 He appeared on NBC's game show Identity and played himself in the movie The Grand.

+In 2023, Brodie bested 440 players on his way to winning the 32nd annual World Recreational Gambling Poker Tournament (WRGPT) after 221 days of play.
+His efforts earned him $0 and an immutable place in poker history.

 Brodie currently resides in Kirkland, Washington.